MHAPS - Mental Health Advocacy & Peer Support Trust

 Our work with people can range from anxiety, depression, bipolar and addiction, to struggles as a sole parent with mental health issues, leaving inpatient or residential care, stigma and discrimination issues, particularly in employment, and many other areas of distress and fear.

-Our services are for anyone 17 and over and living in Canterbury who experience difficulties with anxiety, depression, bipolar disorder or any mental health or addictions issue.
+Our Services - Our services are for anyone 17 and over and living in Canterbury who experience difficulties with anxiety, depression, bipolar disorder or any mental health or addictions issue.

 All of us at MHAPS have a personal or family experience of mental illness, distress or addictions.
 Our peer support workers have particular understandings of anxiety and of bipolar disorder.
 You can be assured of empathy and an accepting attitude from our staff.